billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 After creating the Kinematic Diagram of the Cartesian Manipulator,the next step is the assigning of the X-axis, Y-axis and Z-axis of each frame,there's a rule called D-H Frame Rules.

-D-H Frame Rules - use to assign frames in a kinematics diagram for applying DH notation.
+**D-H Frame Rules** is use to assign frames in a kinematics diagram for applying DH notation.

 D-H Frame Rules:

-Rule 1: The Z axis must be the axis of rotation for a revolute/twisting or the direction of translation for a prismatic joint.
+**Rule 1:** The Z axis must be the axis of rotation for a revolute/twisting or the direction of translation for a prismatic joint.

-Rule 2: The X axis must be perpendicular both to it's own Z axis,and the Z axis of the frame before it.
+**Rule 2:** The X axis must be perpendicular both to it's own Z axis,and the Z axis of the frame before it.

-Rule 3: Each X axis must intersect the Z axis of ghe frame before it.
+**Rule 3:** Each X axis must intersect the Z axis of ghe frame before it.
-Rules for complying Rule 3:
+**Rules for complying Rule 3:**

 • rotate the axis until it hits the other.

 • or translate the axis until it hits the other.

-Rule 4: All frames must follow the right-hand rule.
+**Rule 4:** All frames must follow the right-hand rule.

 <p align="center">
   <img width="200" height="auto"